The Dyacon MDL-700

 Grower and Irrigation Control

-The link between ambient environmental conditions and agriculture is intuitive and optimization of resources helps minimize the impact of farming while improving yield and profit.
+The link between ambient environmental conditions and agriculture is intuitive; weather seems to have a direct impact on the grower.
+Optimization of resources can help minimize the weather impact on farming while improving yield and profit.
 Farming is becoming a high-tech business.
-GPS-guided and robotic tractors may be the glamorous side of this automation, but similar sophistication is employed with agronomics, which encompases everything from the soil to meteorology.
+GPS-guided and robotic tractors may be the glamorous side of this automation, but similar sophistication is employed with agronomics, which encompasses everything from the soil to meteorology.

 Grower data loggers can monitor soil conditions, such as temperature, salinity, and total volumetric water content.
 The may also be used for irrigation control, including generator operation, pump control, and flow monitoring.